 - Continue to use physical barriers (e.g., plexiglass) when physical distancing is not possible.

 - Post physical distancing signs at all entrances, employee rooms, elevators, and public areas (e.g., cashiers, service counters).

 Businesses and workplaces must promote and support proper hand hygiene as well as cough and sneeze etiquette to prevent the spread of COVID-19 by:

 - Ensuring there are enough supplies available for proper hand hygiene, including pump soap, warm running water and paper towels.

-- Reminding employees and customers to practice cough and sneeze etiquette by covering their mouth and nose with a tissue when coughing or sneezing, and to place the tissue directly into the garbage.
-If a tissue is not available, cough or sneeze into the upper sleeve or elbow and avoid sneezing directly into hands.
+- Reminding employees and customers to practice cough and sneeze etiquette by covering their mouth and nose with a tissue, upper sleeve, or elbow when coughing or sneezing, and to place the tissue directly into the garbage.

 - Following a sneeze or a cough, hands should be washed with soap and water for at least 15-20 seconds.
 If soap and water are not available, alcohol-based hand sanitizer should be used.